GarryLiuN/CC3K/README.md

 This is a rogue-like terminal game written in C++.
 MVC, decorator and visitor patterns are used in the project.

+<b>Do not use thes code in your assignment.
+It will result  academic integrity violation.

 ##How To Use

 * Checkout the source: `git clone git://github.com/GarryLiuN/CC3K.git`.